Semantic Reasoning Labs

 FAQ

 Consider a student learning calculus.
-New data she needs are modest: a textbook, lecture slides, and at most low hundreds of examples (so at most few tens of MB of data in total).
-As for the compute required, human brain runs on roughly 20 W of energy.
-So even if the student spent all waking and sleeping hours of entire semester learning just calculus (unlikely), her brain's total energy budget would be roughly the same as that powering a single Nvidia B200 for 2 days.
+The data she needs are modest: a textbook, lecture slides, and at most a few hundred examples (so at most a few tens of MB of data in total).
+As for the compute required, the human brain runs on roughly 20 W of energy.
+So even if the student spent all waking and sleeping hours of an entire semester learning just calculus (unlikely), her brain's total energy budget would power a single Nvidia B200 for approximately 2 days.

-So it is clearly physically possible to learn from much less data with much lower compute than with current GPT based technologies.
-Method to do so was just not discovered yet ...
-Oh, psst. :-)
+It is clearly physically possible to learn from much less data with much lower compute than with current GPT-based approaches.
+The method to do so had simply not been discovered yet.

-Much of modern machine learning resembles dog training: repeated exposure, repeated reward, repeated reinforcement (+back prop) until the desired behavior emerges.
-That works and is also an essential part of human learning.
-But it is not how humans typically learn structured high-level knowledge like mathematics.
+Much of modern machine learning resembles dog training: trial --> reward --> reinforcement until the desired behavior emerges.
+It works and is also an essential part of human learning.
+But it is not how humans typically learn structured high-level knowledge.

 Humans read.
 Humans think.
 Sometimes new concepts click-in immediately, sometimes only after revisiting the material or finding a different explanation better matching our existing mental model.